Parenteral nutrition (feeding through a vein) and cancer

 Possible problems with PN

-It is possible for an infection to develop either inside the line or around the exit site.
+Rarely, an infection may develop either inside the line or where it comes out (the exit site).
 You should tell your doctor if:

-- the exit site becomes red or swollen
+- the skin around the exit site becomes red or darker, depending on your skin type

 - you notice fluid coming from the exit site